jina-ai/jina-hubble-sdk/README.md

 Python Hubble SDK.

-This package has implemented the hubble auth endpoints and artifact endpoints.
+This package implements a client for the Hubble authentication and artifact endpoints.

 ```python
 from hubble import Client